 Hardcover, 86 pages with 20 photographs and 17 text panels

 Signed by the artist

-Until May 1, when you subscribe with our 2017 Book Collectors Offer you will receive a signed copy of Kitchen Table Series and Social Studies by Carrie Mae Weems, plus a 2017 subscription to Contact Sheet (a $180 value) for only $75!
+We’re happy to announce our 2017 Book Collectors Offer!
+Subscribe at the signed book level with Kitchen Table Series by Carrie Mae Weems and also receive your subscription to Contact Sheet (a $115 value) for only $75!